Why Even Ask Is Belize Safe To Visit? Traveling is Reward vs Risk

 - When People Ask You Where You are Staying – Be a bit vague – “down south”.
 There is no reason to tell strangers where you are staying.
 Especially if you are traveling solo.
 There just isn’t.

 - Say No Firmly but Politely to Someone Asking You For Money – if you don’t want to give someone a few dollars, you don’t have to.
-A firm No usually does the trick.
+If they are collecting money for an operation or fundraising for a soccer match, sure.
+But if you don’t want to donate, a firm but polite “No” usually does the trick.

-- Do Things During the Day – Like going to the ATM or standing on a dark corner fiddling with your phone or driving in an unknown area.
+- Do Things During the Day – Like going to the cash machine or standing on a dark corner fiddling with your phone or driving in an unknown area.

 - Take the Bus During the Day – and keep an eye on your bag.
-I feel very safe taking the bus on the mainland but keep your bags close.
-Don’t load it on the back of the bus and then sit up front.
-You may find that someone went thru your bag.
+I feel very safe taking the bus on the mainland (I have never encountered any scary situation – at all) but I’d also keep my bags close/where you can see them.
+Don’t load it on the back of the bus and then sit upfront.
+It’s just good sense.
 (Here are some other tips about taking The Bus in Belize)

 - Ask Questions – go with your gut.
 If something seems off…feels off…makes you think twice, don’t do it.
 Ask your front desk or someone working at the local restaurant or bar or shop owner for advice.
 There is no reason to be an army of one.
 You don’t have all the answers – you are not from here!
 ASK.
 If it’s late at night and your taxi guy wants to stop to pick up another fare (that’s common practice on Ambergris Caye), tell him you don’t feel comfortable with that.
 Traveling (solo in particular) is not the time to be timidly polite.